 Location of where the service will be required.

 (If you are interested in one of our Extra Care schemes, we will arrange for a call to you from one of our Extra Care team.)

 The age and a brief summary of your needs - what do you want us to do.

 How many calls a day are you looking for and what would be the acceptable times of the calls.

 Contact details and a preferred time of day for us to contact you.

 You will be allocated to a named assessor who will then remain with you throughout your time with Key 2 Care.
-The assessor will complete an initial assessment over the telephone which allows us to then begin to create your plan of support, a rota to meet your needs and carers to match your requirements.
+The FCS will complete an initial assessment over the telephone which allows us to then begin to create your plan of support, a rota to meet your needs and carers to match your requirements.

 This could take anything from 30 minutes to an hour.

-The assessor will want to speak with yourself or your next of kin or a family friend to gain as much detail as possible so that we can send out an initial support plan with the first carer to attend.
+The FCS will want to speak with yourself or your next of kin or a family friend to gain as much detail as possible so that we can send out an initial support plan with the first carer to attend.